back to top

 • The Disruption: Installation takes less than 60 minutes.
 Because the modules are secured with approved straps (slings) and not permanent bolts, they are legally classified as “cargo”.

 • Aussie Equivalents: Local brands like Vanted in Brookvale are mirroring this trend with their “Rover” and “Cross” pods, which integrate portable power stations like Bluetti to maintain a completely modular electrical spine.
+And with this modular campervan approach, Aussies can swap pods based on needs.

 Flat-Pack Kits: IKEA for the Outback

 For those seeking a middle ground between luxury pods and raw DIY, the “IKEA-style” kit market is booming.
 Australian companies like Vanlifer and Nomad Vans provide precision-cut, vehicle-specific modules that democratise high-end design.
+With simple assembly, modular campervan kits make creative travel accessible.

 • Democratic Design: These kits arrive flat-packed and can be assembled with basic tools in just a few days.